sndjy1986/journal/README.md

+//went thru and removed all my notes from all files - makes it easier to read

 # 📓 Cloudflare Journal Worker

 A secure, private, and serverless journaling application built entirely on the Cloudflare stack.
 This project uses Cloudflare Workers for compute, Cloudflare KV for storage, and serves a feature-rich, single-page application directly from the edge.